wzthu/NeuronMotif/nm-2/README.md

 ## code

-The code and instructions to run decoupling alogrithm twice in NeuronMotif.
+The code and instructions to run decoupling alogrithm twice in NeuronMotif for users' own models.

 ## DeepSEA